 Out of those 512 words, 256 (the upper half of the table) are used as a jump-table for instruction decoding.
-Each entry at 256+NN contains a 'JSR' $\mu$ I to the start of the microcode for the instruction whose opcode is NN.
-This seemingly unefficient use of RAM is in fact an optimization for the Spartan-3 architecture to which this design is tailored - the 2KB RAM blocks are too large for the microcode so I chose to fill them up with the decoding table.

-This scheme is less than efficient where smaller RAM blocks are available (e.g. Altera Stratix).
-The jump table is built automatically by the microcode assembler, as explained in section 4.
+Each entry at 256+NN contains a 'JSR' μI to the start of the microcode for the instruction whose opcode is NN.
+This seemingly unefficient use of RAM is in fact an optimization for the Spartan-3 architecture to which this design is tailored - and works well enough in other architectures.
+The jump table is built automatically by the microcode assembler, as explained later.

 The upper half of the table can only be used for decoding; JSR instructions can only point to the lower half, and execution from address 0x0ff rolls over to 0x00 (or would; the actual microcode does not use this 'feature').

-The ucode address counter uc\addr has a number of possible sources: the micromachine supports one level of micro-subroutine calls; it can also return from those calls; the uc\addr gets loaded with some constant values upon reset, interrupt or instruction fetch.
-And finally, there is the decoding jump table mentioned above.
-So, in summary, these are the possible sources of uc\addr each cycle:
+The micromachine supports one level of micro-subroutine calls; it can also return from those calls; The uc\addr gets loaded with some constant values upon reset, intr or instruction fetch.
+And finally, there is the decoding jump table mentioned above, so these are the possible sources of uc addr each cycle:

-- Constant value of 0x0001 at reset (see VHDL source for details). - Constant value of 0x0003 at the beginning (fetch cycle) of every instruction. - Constant value of 0x0007 at interrupt acknowledge. - uc\addr + 1 in normal microinstruction execution - Some 8-bit value included in JSR microinstructions (calls). - The return value preserved in the last JSR (used when flag #ret is raised)
+- 1. Constant value of 0x0001 at reset (see VHDL source for details). - 2.
+Constant value of 0x0003 at the beginning (fetch cycle) of every instruction. - 3.
+Constant value of 0x0007 at interrupt acknowledge. - 4. uc addr + 1 in normal microinstruction execution - 5.
+Some 8-bit value included in JSR microinstructions (calls). - The return value preserved in the last JSR (used when flag #ret is raised)

 All of this is readily apparent, I hope, by inspecting the VHDL source.
-Note that there is only one jump microinstruction (JSR) which doubles as 'call'; whenever a jump is taken the 1-level-deep 'return stack' is loaded with the return address (address of the $\mu$ I following the jump).
+Note that there is only one jump microinstruction (JSR) which doubles as 'call'; whenever a jump is taken the the 1-level-deep 'return stack' is loaded with the return address (address of the $\mu$ I following the jump).
 You just have to ignore the return address when you don't need it (e.g. the jumps in the decoding jump table).
 I admit this scheme is awkward and inflexible; but it was the first I devised, it works and fits the area budget: more than enough in this project.

 A list of all predefined, 'special' microcode addresses follows.

-• 0x001 - reset
+0x001 - reset